Menzies Creek, Victoria Explained

 Zoom:12

-Menzies Creek is a township in Victoria, Australia, 40 km east of Melbourne's Central Business District, located within the Shires of Cardinia and Yarra Ranges local government areas.
+Menzies Creek is a town in Victoria, Australia, 40 km east of Melbourne's Central Business District, located within the Shires of Cardinia and Yarra Ranges local government areas.
 Menzies Creek recorded a population of 966 at the 2021 census.

 Menzies' Creek Post Office opened on 2 May 1887 and closed in 1980.